Pursuing an employer for payment when they are deregistered

 The effect of reinstatement is:

-• Your employer will once again exist as a legal entity.
-This means you can list them as a party in court proceedings,
+Your employer will once again exist as a legal entity.
+This means you can list them as a party in court proceedings; and

-• Any of the company’s assets, which vests in the Commonwealth or ASIC when they are deregistered, will be re-vested in the company.
+Any of the company’s assets, which vests in the Commonwealth or ASIC when it is deregistered, will be re-vested in the company.

 We strongly recommend that you seek legal advice if you wish to consider whether you wish to reinstate your employer’s company.
 You can apply for assistance from our Federal Self Representation Service.